Greece Moments Greece Moments

 Panorama Main Street

-In the port town of Merichas as well as in Loutra and Chora there are some car rental companies that rent vehicles of different categories, e.g. Delta Premium Drive Kythnos.
-A small car is enough to explore the island of Kythnos.
-It is advisable to check the Google ratings of the respective provider before renting.
+In the port town of Merichas, as well as in Loutra and Chora, there are several car rental companies offering vehicles in different categories, e.g. Delta Premium Drive Kythnos.
+A small car is perfectly sufficient to explore the island of Kythnos.
+It is advisable to check the Google ratings of your chosen provider before renting.

 Getting around by bus and taxi

-The public buses on Kythnos operate all year round on two routes (#1: Merichas – Chora – Loutra, #2: Merichas – Dryopida – Kanala).
-This means that you can regularly reach the two popular holiday resorts of Loutra in the north and Kanala in the south by bus.
-It is best to ask for current timetables on site at your accommodation.
+The public buses on Kythnos operate year-round on two routes (#1: Merichas – Chora – Loutra, #2: Merichas – Dryopida – Kanala).
+This means you can regularly reach the two popular holiday resorts of Loutra in the north and Kanala in the south by bus.
+It is best to ask your accommodation for the current timetables when you arrive.

 Kanala Kythnos Megali Ammos Beach